peteash10/peteashton.com/pages/interrogang.md

 ![](https://www.diaart.org/media/w1050h700/ArtistsWebProjects/komar-melamid-usmost-2.jpg)

-Parodies attempts to quantify artistic masterpieces through empirical surveys.
+Artwork that parodies the attempts to quantify artistic masterpieces through empirical surveys.

 Talking about digital works that strive to be "Art": "What these approaches miss is the relationship of the artwork to its audience, and the socal context of this transmission."